 Aided by the fact that business profiles still get significantly better reach than Facebook considering the algorithm doesn’t actively punish Pages in terms of reach, this is a platform that you can’t afford to skip out on.

-Now that you know the importance of it, it’s time to learn how to leverage Instagram for your business.
+Now that you know the importance of it, it’s time to learn how to leverage Instagram for your business so you can start applying the knowledge you have.

 And the first step we suggest is our Beginners guide.
-Can you resist clicking on the image below?
-Go ahead then!
+Click on the image below to learn more!

 What do you think?
 Which statistics surprised you the most?
 Which were you most excited to see?
 Share your thoughts and questions in the comments below!